zt95/infinite-horizon-off-policy-estimation/README.md

 # infinite-horizon-off-policy-estimation
-This repository contains a implementation for following paper:
+This repository contains an implementation for following paper:
 [Breaking the Curse of Horizon: Infinite-Horizon Off-Policy Estimation](https://arxiv.org/abs/1810.12429)

 ## Citation